-Serbia is becoming more and more interesting to foreigners, which is why it has become an increasingly popular destination for immigration.
+Serbia is becoming more and more interesting to foreigners, which is why the Serbia Residence Permit bot has become increasingly popular for those seeking immigration information.
 This is probably because of Serbian liberal immigration legislation and policies, as well as incentives for attracting foreign investments and foreign experts.
 These facts made Serbia highly attractive for companies and individuals who find many benefits from moving to Serbia and even start to learn Serbian before their arrival.
 This is the reason why we’ve decided to explain, in simple words and in one place, ways in which foreigners can legally reside in Serbia.

 Foreign citizens coming to Serbia can be divided into two categories – ones who do not need a special visa for entering Serbia, and the ones who must obtain them.
 Since certain country nationals need visas to enter Serbia, in the following text we will first explain three types of visas foreigners need to enter Serbia.